Ku Klux Klan: Creation and naming

-Six Confederate veterans from Pulaski, Tennessee, created the original Ku Klux Klan on December 24, 1865, shortly after the Civil War, during the Reconstruction of the South.
+Six Confederate veterans from Pulaski, Tennessee, created the First Ku Klux Klan on December 24, 1865, during the Reconstruction of the South.
 The group was known for a short time as the "Kuklux Clan".
 The Ku Klux Klan was one of a number of secret, oath-bound organizations using violence, which included the Southern Cross in New Orleans (1865) and the Knights of the White Camelia (1867) in Louisiana.

-Historians generally classify the KKK as part of the post-Civil War insurgent violence related not only to the high number of veterans in the population, but also to their effort to control the dramatically changed social situation by using extrajudicial means to restore white supremacy.
-In 1866, Mississippi governor William L. Sharkey reported that disorder, lack of control, and lawlessness were widespread; in some states armed bands of Confederate soldiers roamed at will.
-The Klan used public violence against Black people and their allies as intimidation.
-They burned houses and attacked and killed Black people, leaving their bodies on the roads.
-While racism was a core belief of the Klan, anti-Semitism was not.
-Many prominent southern Jews identified wholly with southern culture, resulting in examples of Jewish participation in the Klan.
+Historians see the First KKK as part of the post-Civil War violent efforts to reverse the dramatically changed social situation by using extrajudicial means to restore white supremacy.
+In 1866, Mississippi governor William L. Sharkey reported widespread disorder, lack of control, and lawlessness.
+In other Southern states, armed bands of Confederate soldiers roamed at will.
+The Klan systematically used violence against black people and their white allies as intimidation.
+They burned houses and attacked and killed black people, leaving their bodies on the roads.

-At an 1867 meeting in Nashville, Tennessee, Klan members gathered to try to create a hierarchical organization with local chapters eventually reporting to a national headquarters.
-Since most of the Klan's members were veterans, they were used to such military hierarchy, but the Klan never operated under this centralized structure.
-Local chapters and bands were highly independent.
+At an 1867 meeting in Nashville, Tennessee, First Klan activists tried to create a hierarchical organization with local chapters eventually reporting to a national headquarters.
+Since most of the Klansmen were veterans, they were used to such military hierarchy.
+The effort did not succeed: the First Klan never operated under any centralized structure.
+Local chapters and bands were always highly independent.

 Former Confederate brigadier general George Gordon developed the Prescript, which espoused white supremacist belief.
 For instance, an applicant should be asked if he was in favor of "a white man's government", "the reenfranchisement and emancipation of the white men of the South, and the restitution of the Southern people to all their rights".
 The latter is a reference to the Ironclad Oath, which stripped the vote from white persons who refused to swear that they had not borne arms against the Union.